Skip to main content

 • If left blank but with Reference Price Per Unit filled, this defaults to USD.

-4. Once completed, save your file and ensure it's in .CSV (Comma Separated Value) file format.
+7. Once completed, save your file and ensure it's in the file format of .csv (Comma Separated Value).

 Check here if you are adding missing transactions to the existing integration.